 - Adventitious buds: These develop at any part of the plants other than the nodes.
 They mean asexual reproduction in plants.
 Adventitious buds may be foliar e.g. Myriophyllum, Cauline e.g. rose, and radical e.g. Dalbergia

 Main functions of stem

-- The main function of the stem is to support and spreading out branches bearing leaves, flowers, and fruits.
+The main function of the stem is to support and spread out branches bearing leaves, flowers, and fruits.

 - It conducts water, minerals, and photosynthates.
 Transport food produced by leaves to different parts of plants.

 - Some stems perform the function of storage of food, support, protection, and vegetative propagation.

 There are some special functions of stems discussed as follows: